lmparppei/deadtree/README.md

 # deadtree
 A dead simple randomly generated tree for Three.js.
 There are plenty of other tree generators around but I needed one that required less tweaking to work.

-**Note** that this is not very efficient with very large-scale applications as every tree part is a mesh of its own.

 ![Tree](https://dl.dropboxusercontent.com/u/21942940/git/deadtree/sample.jpg)

 ### Example: